VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 >
 > https://webassembly.org/

-While not technically a programming language, I wanted to bring it up and encourage you look into it to be used instead of JavaScript for real projects.
+While not technically a programming language, I wanted to bring it up and encourage you to look into it to be used instead of JavaScript for real projects.

-https://www.assemblyscript.org is a TypeScript varient that can generate Web asm.
+https://www.assemblyscript.org is a TypeScript variant that can generate Web ASM.

 https://webassembly.studio